LUDzik77/ST-Tournament/README.md

  if the detector is present on the board
  * Flying units can be attacked only by ranged units
  * Ultralisk has armour, Carrier builds interceptors etc
+ * Yes, now you can launch a NUKE:rocket:

 A player win the game when oponent's base is destroyed.